bigshellpliskin/sothebais/docs/project-structure.md

 ### Application Services (`apps/`)

+Each service is implemented as a separate application with its own codebase and Docker container:

 - **admin**: Next.js admin dashboard for managing the system
-- **auction-engine**: Handles auction logic, bid processing, and NFT lifecycle
+- **auction-engine**: Handles auction logic and bid processing
 - **eliza**: VTuber character system and visual output
 - **event-handler**: Processes system events and orchestrates communication
 - **stream-manager**: Manages live streams and WebSocket connections